 “My work is a poetic reflection on the human experience.”

-As a director/choreographer, I am committed to creating a platform for multicultural and inter-generational performers to explore the inter-sectionality of dance and theatre.
+As a director/choreographer, I am committed to providing a platform for multicultural and inter-generational performers to explore the intersectionality of dance and theatre.
 I create original works that are collaborative in nature, and adaptations of dramatic literary works fusing dance and theatre.
-My movement vocabulary draws on classical and contemporary elements with the complexity and freedom of structured improvisation and is visually and emotionally oriented and seeks to examine small and intimate moments in life.
-My aim is to uncover the dichotomy that exists within these moments: the anxiety, but also the potential for beauty to offer a body of work that entertains, engages, and fosters a visceral experience.
+My movement vocabulary draws on classical and contemporary elements with the complexity and freedom of structured improvisation and is visually and emotionally oriented.
+My aim is to uncover the dichotomy that exists within small moments: the anxiety, but also the potential for beauty to offer a body of work that entertains, engages, and fosters a visceral experience.

 WHAT IS DANCE/THEATRE?

 I have shown my work in New York, New Orleans, London, Denmark and Russia.
-In NYC, my work has been presented in venues such as Context Theater, Dixon Place, HERE, Hunter College, Mark Morris, Movement Research, The Tank, Triskelion Arts, and the 92nd St Y, and in festivals such as The International Dance Festival on the Volga (Yaroslavl, Russia), Jazz Dance Conference (New Orleans, LA), The Newburgh Illuminated Festival (Newburgh, NY), and the Tennessee Williams/New Orleans Literary Festival (New Orleans, LA) where I premiered my evening length work, Last Stop: Desire, a dance/theatre adaptation of A Streetcar Named Desire (March 2017).
-I shared an evening length concert with Ballet Mink at Krudttønden Theater (Copenhagen, DK), The CAC-Contemporary Arts Center (New Orleans, LA), The New Orleans Jazz Museum (New Orleans, LA), BAX/Brooklyn Arts Exchange (Brooklyn, NY), Greene Space (LIC, NY), and Dixon Place (NYC, NY).
+In NYC, my work has been presented in venues such as Context Theater, Dixon Place, HERE, Hunter College, Mark Morris, Movement Research, The Tank, Triskelion Arts, and the 92nd St Y, and in festivals such as The International Dance Festival on the Volga (Yaroslavl, Russia), Jazz Dance Conference (New Orleans, LA), The Newburgh Illuminated Festival (Newburgh, NY), and the Tennessee Williams/New Orleans Literary Festival (New Orleans, LA).
+I have presented evening length and split bill programs at Krudttønden Theater (Copenhagen, DK), The CAC-Contemporary Arts Center (New Orleans, LA), The New Orleans Jazz Museum (New Orleans, LA), BAX/Brooklyn Arts Exchange (Brooklyn, NY), Greene Space (LIC, NY), and Dixon Place (NYC, NY).
 I have appeared in repertory and original work by Shapiro & Smith, Kay Nikishiwa, Ballet Mink, Judy Moss, and Noémie Lafrance, and worked as a choreographer with theatre companies such as The Medicine Show and Sponsored by Nobody.